Monitors - New UI

 Latest 10 days of alerts | Refer to Latest 10 Days of Alerts. |

 Policy | If the monitor is part of a policy, you can click the policy name to see and update the policy details.
-Refer to Policies - New UI. |
+Refer to Policies. |

 Alert details | Refer to Alert details per monitor type. |